petrovskyi-yevhen/Kohler/README.md

 # Kohler
-Adaptive site for mobile and desktop
+Adaptive site for mobile and desktop with geocoding